protocol/nft-website/docs/tutorial/batch-minting.md

   uint256 const MAX_GAS_PRICE = 20000000000;

-  // Record of an unminted item and the player/recipient. struct Unminted {
+  // Record of an unminted item and the player/recipient.
+  // You can use a map instead of a struct. struct Unminted {
     address player;
     string tokenURI;